idvorkin/idvorkin.github.io/_td/recommender.md

 ### Concepts

 - Recommendation != Prediction.
 Prediction = What a user would rate content; A recommendation is what content is relevant for a user.
+- Items - The things being recommended
+- Query - Information system uses to make a recommendation (user, items user previously used, time of day, user device, etc)

+### Recommender processes

+Candidate Generation - huge corpus, can't search all on-line.
+Offline generate candidates, down to order of hunderds Scoring - Next round goes from 100s to 10s.
+Can be more precise, and take into consideration more things.
+Re-ranking - Final online ranking, remove dislikes, fairness, etc. Since online needs to be super fast.

 ### What makes ML hard